climbing

 script

-Notice `-c` flag, it's important for looping over the objects.
-This tells jq to put each object onto a single line, which we'll use in the loop.
+First, we care only about the `data` array which stores our user objects containing the URLs, so we use that object id to access it: Notice `-c` flag, it's important for looping over the objects.
+This tells jq to put each object onto a single line, which we'll use in the loop.## Get the objects

 In bash, we can loop over lines by using the `while read -r varName; do ...; done <<< "$lineSeparatedVar"` pattern. `read -r <name>` will read in a line from STDIN, then assign the value to `<name>`; the `-r` flag tells `read` "do not allow backslashes to escape any characters".